jantimon/next-yak/packages/cross-file-tests/README.md

-# next-yak Webpack Tests
+# next-yak Cross File Tests

-This package contains Webpack integration tests for next-yak, to ensure that our custom TypeScript and CSS loaders work correctly with Next.js.
+This package contains Webpack integration tests for next-yak, to ensure that our custom TypeScript and CSS loaders work correctly together.

 ## Purpose